erietz/erietz/README.md

     <img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white">
   </a>
 </div>

-# Hi there 👋, I'm Ethan

-- 🔭 I’m currently working on finishing my CS degree.
-- 🌱 I’m currently learning the Go programming language
-- 😄 Pronouns: he/him
-- 📫 How to reach me:
-    - Email: `ewrietz <at> gmail.com`
-    - Discord: `baeyta#4573`

-- ⚡ Fun fact: Less is more

 <!--
 **erietz/erietz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.